-- 11. I commit to promoting, supporting and recruiting for the weekly campaigns in class, hand each student the campaign, model the behavior and actively work to support the effort.
-This includes but isn't limited to in the embedded class and in the OC STEM Center. - 12.
+- 13. I commit to promoting, supporting and recruiting for the weekly campaigns in class, hand each student the campaign, model the behavior and actively work to support the effort.
+This includes but isn't limited to in the embedded class and in the OC STEM Center. - 14.
+I commit to being an active model.
+This includes acting on the campaigns advertised (TAP and TAG, applying for scholarships, applying for internships, joining clubs, attending events, going to counseling). - 15.
 I commit to maintaining the bulletin boards in the math/science class I serve.
-This includes: updating, keeping tidy, posting the campaigns and taking down outdated information. - 13.
+This includes: updating, keeping tidy, posting the campaigns and taking down outdated information. - 16.
 I commit to encouraging learners to come to the OC STEM Center for learning support and to create friendships and study groups.
-I understand I will organize study sessions and cultivate groups. - 14.
-I commit to keeping the OC STEM Center and OC Make tidy and inviting.
-This includes daily cleaning at the end of each and every shift. - 15.
-I commit to using the online check out system for computers, calculators etc... - 16.
+I understand I will organize study sessions and cultivate groups.

+- 17. I commit to keeping the OC STEM Center and OC Make tidy and inviting.
+This includes daily cleaning at the end of each and every shift. - 18.
+I commit to using the online check out system for computers, calculators etc... - 19.
 I commit to consistently turning in my online timesheet on time, every time.